ansyblenetwork/sdg/_posts/2020-11-01-the-circle-of-fifths-why-there.md

 $$\frac{1}{2}; \frac{1}{3}, \frac{2}{3}, \frac{3}{4}; \frac{1}{5}, \frac{2}{5}, \frac{4}{5}; \frac{3}{5}.$$

-Here I have grouped the ratios involving the prime 2 alone; the primes 2 and 3; the primes 2 and 5; and the primes 3 and 5.
+I have grouped the ratios involving the prime 2 alone; the primes 2 and 3; the primes 2 and 5; and the primes 3 and 5.
 The lower the primes, the greater the consonance.

 ### Octave equivalence